 Sam is a luthier, making baroque-era stringed and bowed instruments and specialising in the englishe violet.
 He is also interested in other sympathetic string instruments.

 Sam started his career by working as a music teacher, before completing a Musical Instrument Making course at Merton College (South Thames).
-Next he enrolled on the two-year FDA in Historic Craft Practice (Musical Instruments) at West Dean College, where he began specialising in the englishe violet.
-He has completed his first year and a QEST Scholarship will fund his second year.
-It will also support further studies of the englishe violet at museums in Prague and Nuremburg.
-He will take measuring tools and equipment so he can create accurate records of the instruments, while also studying their history and makers.
+Next he enrolled on the two-year FDA in Historic Craft Practice (Musical Instruments) at West Dean College, where he began specialising in the englishe violett.
+QEST funding supported his second year, as well as further studies of the englishe violett at museums in Prague and Nuremburg.
+He took measuring tools and equipment to create accurate records of the instruments, while also studying their history and makers.
 These collections include some of the best examples of violets from Europe’s most prolific maker, Paulus Aletsee, and Europe’s finest maker Johannes Udalricus Eberle.